aleksanderstartsev1984/UpTrader-menu/README.md

 Each menu has up to three levels of nesting.
 Each menu requires exactly 1 database query to render.

+### Latest version

+The latest version is in the dev branch.

 ### Author

 [Alexander Startsev](https://github.com/aleksanderstartsev1984)